wikindx/wikindx/website/web/src/content/customizing/plugins.md

 and one directory "update" (lowercase).

-Full and update directories may contain one or more SQL files to run on the first execution of Wikindx or on upgrade stage, in alphabetical order.
+Full and update directories may contain one or more SQL files to run on the first execution of WIKINDX or on upgrade stage, in alphabetical order.
 If you do create a database table that stores user IDs, then that field should be named 'pluginxxxxUserId' (when a user is deleted from the WIKINDX, the delete routines check plugin database tables for fields that follow that convention).